Looking for more information on the Ph.D. in Business and Economics program at Lehigh?

 $105 per semester (Fall, Spring).
 Total of $210 per year.

-The Wellness Fee supports the Health Center in its mission to provide access to access to physical and mental health care.
+The Wellness Fee supports the Health Center in its mission to provide access to physical and mental health care.

 (International Applicants Only)